Flank/flank-dashboard/docs/02_process.md

 Make sure to commit effort and don't skip steps.

-After completing Design and before moving to Development - make sure to approve Design document with your Team Leader or (if you are a Team Leader - with your peer), discuss it with the team.
+After completing Design and before moving to Development - make sure to approve the Design document with your Team Leader (if you are a Team Leader - with your peer) or discuss it with the team.

 ### Design documentation